SPDR S&P 500 ETF

 Conclusion

-SPDR S&P 500 ETF (SPY) is in a mixed position.
-Some indicators are above average, others below, but nothing is at an extreme level that defines the current setup strongly in either direction.
+SPDR S&P 500 ETF (SPY) sits in a relatively neutral position across all four dimensions — there is no extreme reading demanding attention right now.
+There is not a strong signal here in either direction.
+This is an asset to watch rather than act on right now.
 These readings update daily.
 Flipside shows what is happening now, grounded in the data — not what will happen next.

 Related analysis